dnidever/bozepy/docs/gettingstarted.rst

 	out, model, specm = doppler.rv.fit(spec)

 ``out`` is a catalog that contains the best-fit parameters, uncertainties, chi-squared and so on. ``model`` is the best-fitting model spectrum.
-``specm`` is the observed spectrum that has been masked and continuum tweaked by |Doppler| and was used in the fitting.
+``specm`` is the observed spectrum that has been masked and continuum tweaked by |Bozepy| and was used in the fitting.

 The Spec1D Object
 =================

-The |Doppler| package represents spectra as Spec1D objects.
+The |Bozepy| package represents spectra as Spec1D objects.
 The 1D indicates that the spectra are 1-dimensional in the sense that they are flux versus wavelength.
 The main properties of a Spec1D object are:

 - **flux** (required): Flux array with dimensions of [Npix] or if multiple orders [Npix,Norder].